mighty-gerbils/gerbil/README.md

 The [documentation](doc) is a work in progress, but there are some resources that should get you started:
+- The [Introduction to Gerbil](doc/guide.md) is an introductory guide for seasoned Schemers.
 - The [Gerbil wiki](https://github.com/vyzo/gerbil/wiki/Gerbil-Scheme) at Github
-  contains a small but growing collection of pages that can help you get started with Gerbil.
+  contains a small but growing collection of pages that can help you get started with Gerbil programming.
-- The [Introduction to Gerbil](doc/guide.md) is an introductory guide for seasoned Schemers.
 - The [Gerbil Tutorial](doc/tutorial.md), while still in its infancy, provides a few hands-on guides on Gerbil programming.
 - The [Gerbil Core Prelude](doc/core-prelude.md) documents the core